top of page

 A History

 I completed it by 1984 but had no idea what to do with it so it went into a box file.
 Then in 1989 I took it out, made a tape recording of a dramatic precis of the story accompanied by some of the songs and entered it into the Buxton Festival.
-This was when the name was born suggested by the late, great and hugely talented, Kit Hesketh-Harvey, Needless to say, the competition was fierce and, really, the whole thing wasn’t complete anyway, so along with a rather lukewarm letter from the competiton panel, it went back into the box file and stayed there.
+Needless to say, the competition was fierce and, really, the whole thing wasn’t complete anyway, so along with a rather lukewarm letter from the competiton panel, it went back into the box file and stayed there.

-Then in December 2023 a friend persuaded me to take it out of the box file and we organise a table read with actor friends.
-The evening was a success and two people very involved in the theatre world, Dave Phipps and Chris Huntley, stepped forward and offered to help me develop it.
+Then in December 2023 a friend persuaded me to take it out of the box file and we organised a table read with actor friends.
+The evening was a success and two people very involved in the theatre world, David Phipps-Davis and Chris Huntley, stepped forward and offered to help me develop it.
 You can read about in their interesting biographies in another section

 All through 2023 Dave, my dramaturg, helped me to work on the story by developing the original ideas and adding new characters and songs to punctuate the plot of comedy, romance and dilemma.
 Chris, my Musical Director, was at hand to arrange the new tunes resulting in Draft 2 of the show.
 Having discovered the show would be far too long for, even the kindest audience to endure, more refinement was needed until the final draft of Once in a While (originally entitled Dear Bernard) was born.